-In 2021, 2020 and 2019, our net cash used in investing activities was \$4.6 million, \$1.8 million and \$0.8 million respectively.
-In each of these periods, our primary investing activities consisted of the purchase of property and equipment to support our increased employee headcount and increased investments into internally developed software to support the overall growth in our business.
+In 2022 and 2021, our net cash used in investing activities was \$73.0 million and \$4.6 million, respectively.
+The use of cash in 2022 was due to the purchase of short-term investments in treasury bills, the purchase of property and equipment to support our growing organization and increased investments into internally developed software.
+In 2021, our primary investing activities consisted of the purchase of property and equipment to support our increased employee headcount and increased investments into internally developed software.